signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

 **Bus Variant** – The list of variants for the selected 'Bus Protocol' will be displayed here.
 Please check the table below as reference.

 **Write Transaction ID Width** – Refers to the number of bits allocated to identify write transactions.
+This parameter is displayed in all AXI devices except in AXI4-Lite.

 **Read Transaction ID Width** – Refers to the number of bits used to identify read transaction.
+This parameter is displayed in all AXI devices except in AXI4-Lite.

 **Port Data Width** – Refers to the Data Width you will be assigned to the connected port.
 Available list will depend on what Bus Protocol was selected.